Teenage sexuality: the basics

 Think about what you don’t know

 When you work out what you don’t know, you can also work out how to get the information you need.
 There are many reliable sources, including:

 - a GP or sexual health professional

 - your child’s school counsellor

-- community health services and organisations, such as the Family Planning organisation or the sexual health clinic (generally free and confidential) in your state or territory
+- community health services and organisations, like the Family Planning organisation or a sexual health clinic (generally free and confidential) in your state or territory

 - books and pamphlets